Astro Fibre

-April 2011 - Astro B.yond introduces IPTV services (Astro B.yond IPTV) in collaboration with TIME dotCom Berhad.

-March 2013 - Astro On-The-Go is launched.

-April 2013 - Astro partners with Maxis Berhad to expand their reach.

-February 2014 - Astro B.yond IPTV gets rebranded to Astro IPTV.

-Astro IPTV Broadband Providers
+Broadband providers

-TIME Broadband
+TIME

 When Astro IPTV was launched in April 2011, Astro Berhad initially partnered with TIME broadband for its fibre broadband services.
-At the time of launch, TIME broadband made it possible for Astro IPTV to reach approximately 60 high-rise condominiums (roughly 11,000 homes), all of which are within Mont Kiara, Kuala Lumpur city centre, Bangsar, and Penang.

-The offered broadband speeds by TIME Broadband were 3Mbit/s, 10Mbit/s, 20Mbit/s, and 30Mbit/s.
-Each subscriber is entitled to a bandwidth boost of 10Mbit/s up to 30 hours each month.
-The broadband packages also comes with a voice plan and a free DECT phone.
+The offered broadband speeds were 3 Mbit/s, 10 Mbit/s, 20 Mbit/s, and 30 Mbit/s.
 However, TIME broadband services are limited to a certain areas around Malaysia only.

-Maxis Broadband
+Maxis

-In April 2013, Astro partnered with Maxis Berhad, making Astro IPTV available to all of Maxis’ subscribers.
+In April 2013, Astro partnered with Maxis Berhad.
 With this new partnership, more than 1 million households in Malaysia were able to get Astro IPTV services.
-Currently Maxis offers 10Mbit/s, 20Mbit/s, and 30 Mbit/s for Astro IPTV subscribers.
+Maxis offers 10 Mbit/s, 20 Mbit/s, and 30 Mbit/s for Astro IPTV subscribers.
 Before partnering with Astro, Maxis launched their own IPTV service.
-This was in partnership with 14 content providers including but not limited to, Radio Televisyen Malaysia (RTM), All Asia Multimedia Networks FZ-LLC, and Media Prima Berhad.
-However this was not nearly enough, in comparison to the content that was being provided by the then Astro-TIME partnership for Astro IPTV.
+This was in partnership with 14 content providers including Radio Televisyen Malaysia (RTM), All Asia Multimedia Networks FZ-LLC, and Media Prima Berhad.

-Features

-Broadband Services

-Subscribers are required to choose between Maxis or TIME broadband upon registration.
-Depending on area of residence, subscribers may have no choice as to which broadband provider they would like to use.
-Both providers are able to provide users with 10Mbit/s, 20Mbs, and 30Mbit/s while only TIME broadband offers a 10Mbit/s bandwidth boost for 30 hours a month.